-- 54. The Appellant requests disclosure of the decisions of the SRB concerning requests for information and the letters to Banco Popular. - 55.
-The SRB objects that these documents are part of confidential documentation of the SRB resolution file and should be regarded as being covered by a general presumption of non-accessibility based on the exceptions laid down in Article 4(1)(a) first indent of Regulation 1049/2001 and Article 4(2), third indent.

-- 56. The Appeal Panel notes that the refusal to grant access to these documents, as reflected in the Revised Confirmatory Decision, was done in compliance with the applicable procedural rules, with the duty to state reasons and without a manifest error of assessment or a misuse of powers, but rather within the limits of the exercise by the Board of the margin of discretion which must be recognized to it according to settled case law (again, judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-Holstein v.
-European Central Bank, T-376/13, EU:T:2015:361, paragraph 55). - 57.
-The Appeal Panel refers in particular to the specific reasons stated by the Board in paragraph 4.6. of the Revised Confirmatory Decision, which offer a specific justification, in conjunction with the relevant exceptions under Regulation 1049/2001, for the non-disclosure of such documents.
-Such reasons comply with the principles stated above and, in the Appeal Panel's view, do not show any manifest error (on the principle that disclosure of documents in the file may undermine protection of the objectives of investigation activities see judgment 29 June 2010, Commission v.
-Technische Glaswerke Ilmenau, C-139/07, EU:C:2010:376; judgment 28 June 2012, Commission v.
-Odile Jacob, C-404/10 P, EU:C:2010:54). - 58.
-It should be added that, although the SRB, in stating the reasons justifying its denial of access, took account also of possible future behaviours of market participants (e.g. risk that revealing information about the content and scope of such request could lead to arbitrary conclusions regarding possible actions in respect of other credit institutions that might receive comparable requests) which may undermine the ability of the SRB to effectively apply the resolution tool, those reasons were not purely hypothetical but reasonably foreseeable in a credible scenario and were stated in a sufficiently specific manner, which made it possible to understand why these documents do in fact fall within the area covered by the exception relied on and whether the need of protection is genuine.
+- 74. The Appellant requests disclosure of the documents presented to the Board and the minutes of the meetings of the Board that dealt with the situation of Banco Popular. - 75.
+The SRB objects that: (i) these documents include information the disclosure of which would undermine the stability of the financial system of the Union and its financial or economic policy, (ii) to the extent that these document refer to financial data of Banco Popular and its position in the market, their disclosure would undermine the protection of commercial interests of Banco Popular and its purchaser and (iii) they qualify as internal preparatory documents of the SRB and shall be regarded as being covered by a general presumption of non-accessibility, based on the exception disclosure of any such document would be prevented by the exception under Article 4(3) of Regulation 1049/2001 (protection of decision-making process). - 76.
+The Appeal Panel preliminarily recalls that in its decisions in cases 39 to 43/17 it stated that the SRB could deny access documents for internal use as part of deliberations and preliminary consultations to the effect of Article 4(3) of Regulation 1049/2001 and Article 4(3) of the Public Access Decision and no overriding public interest in disclosure was shown by the Appellant. - 77.
+In light of these principles, which need to be confirmed also in the present case, the Appeal Panel considers that the SRB denial of access to these documents as reflected in the Revised Confirmatory Decision, was done in compliance with the applicable procedural rules, with the duty to state reasons and without a manifest error of assessment or a misuse of powers, but rather within the limits of the exercise by the Board of the margin of discretion which must be recognized to it according to settled case law (again, judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-Holstein v.
+European Central Bank, T-376/13, EU:T:2015:361, paragraph 55). - 78.
+The Appeal Panel refers in particular to the specific reasons stated by the Board in paragraph 4.13. of the Revised Confirmatory Decision, which offer a specific justification, in conjunction with the relevant exceptions under Regulation 1049/2001, for the non-disclosure of such documents.
+Such reasons comply with the principles stated above and, in the Appeal Panel's view, do not show any manifest error.
+It should be added that, although the SRB, in stating the reasons justifying its denial of access, took account also of possible future behaviours which could adversely affect financial stability (e.g. risk that revealing part of these documents could compromise the methodology the SRB applies for the resolution of credit institutions and might give rise to unfounded speculations about the way in which the SRB might act in future cases), those reasons were not purely hypothetical but reasonably foreseeable in a credible scenario and were stated in a sufficiently specific manner which made it possible to understand why these documents do in fact fall within the area covered by the exception relied on and whether the need of protection is genuine.